|

 air, so unless the E/Rm had a spare Crosshead, we weren’t going anywhere unless with a tow………Well

-of the dellema, and is scribing out a message for Sparks to inform London, when this little arsehole of a Fourth finds out what the problem is and holds the
+of the dellema, and is scribing out a message for “Let me out of

 was the Second Engineers retort, but with typical resolve of a quiet spoken, Scottish Chief, he gave the Fourth the benefit